 Overview of research

-Author of 17 books and over 200 major articles and chapters.
+Author of 21 books and over 200 major articles and chapters, plus numerous lesser articles, book reviews and newspaper articles.
 More details and full texts available.

 In 2002, Diane Brown named a new species, Polycheles martini, after me for my "contributions on power and suppression in science."